shakes76/PatternFlow/recognition/Segment_UNet_s4354061_Elliott_Cutmore/README.md

-# Segmentation of ISIC data set using a UNet
+# Segmentation of ISIC data set using an improved UNet
-This module has three scripts: **segment.py** which holds the algorithm specific functions and classes  required for image segmentation, **driver_train_save_evaluate.py** and **driver_load_evaluate.py** which acts as test scripts to run algorithm specific code in a tensorflow GPU test environment.
+This module has three scripts: **segment.py** which holds the algorithm specific functions and classes  required for image segmentation, **driver_train_save_evaluate.py** and **driver_load_evaluate.py** which act as test scripts to run algorithm specific code in a tensorflow GPU virtual environment.

 The module created was specifically designed for the segmentation of skin irregularities occurring in images from the ISIC data set.
 This segmentation is done using a Convolutional Neural Network (**CNN**) structure known as a **UNet**.
+The UNet used has been modified using pre-activation residual block context module's in feedback to store high resolution information unlike skip connections like a classical UNet where high resolution information is lost.
 Coloured images are given as input images in addition to black and white (binary) segmented masks corresponding to the input images, known as target images.
 The CNN maps the relationship between the input and target images.
 From this, the UNet can predict from new test input data (coloured images) what their corresponding segmentation mask should look like.
 The driver scripts show example usage of the algorithm specific implementation of the segmentation.
 The **driver_train_save_evaluate.py** script loads input and target images, trains a UNet model, saves it to storage then evaluates the accuracy of the predicted output segmentation masks of a new test set of data.
-The **driver_load_evaluate.py** script loads in a pre-train UNet and evaluates the accuracy of the predicted output segmentation masks of a new test set of data.
+The **driver_load_evaluate.py** script loads in a pre-trained UNet and evaluates the accuracy of the predicted output segmentation masks of a new test set of data.

-A model was trained with the **driver_train_save_evaluate** script for 200 epochs, Adam's optimizer (learning rate = 1e-6), 2517 training images and 503 validation images.
+A model was trained with the **driver_train_save_evaluate** script for 200 epochs, Adam's optimizer (learning rate = 1e-6), 2014 training images and 503 validation images with a test set of 77 images.
 The average dice similarity coefficient was **0.85**.
 Below is shown the output from the **results** function from **segment.py**.

 ![training_image](./training.PNG)